DarwinAwardWinner/download-youtube-subscriptions/README.md

-# download-youtube-subscriptions
-Download your subscribed videos from Youtube

 This repository is now obsolete, and the script here no longer works due to a change in YouTube's website.

-Shamus03 has since made substantial improvements to this toolscript in their fork here: https://github.com/Shamus03/download-youtube-subscriptions
+Shamus03 has since made substantial improvements to this script in their fork, and I recommend you use that instead: https://github.com/Shamus03/download-youtube-subscriptions